jommarqs/talkdesk-js-class/04-extracting-generic-bits.md

 new TodoApp('#root').renderToDOM();
 new TodoApp('#root-2').renderToDOM();
 new TodoApp('#root-3').renderToDOM();
-}
 ```

 And we must stop here...
-You may not realize it, but you just learned now [React](https://reactjs.org/) works.
+You may not realize it, but you just learned now [React](https://reactjs.org/) works and why using a framework is a good idea.

 ---